dji-sdk/Onboard-SDK-Doc/source/modules/missionplan/sketchup.md

 * No. of rotations - Number of rotations.
 Valid range is greter than 0 and less than 100.
 * Horizontal speed - Speed traversing the trajectory.
 Only used in json export.
 Must be greater than 0m/s and less than 10m/s.
 When you enter the value use length units as SketchUp doesn't have velocity units.
 If units are not entered, defaults to model units.
-* Segments per rotation -
+* Segments per rotation - Number of line segments used to draw each complete rotation.
+Only used within SketchUp.
-* Take pictures - Whether to take video continuously along the trajectory.
+* Take pictures - Whether to take pictures periodically along the trajectory.
 Only used in json export.
 Valid values are yes or no.
 * Picture interval - Seconds between taking pictures.
 Must be at least 1s.
 * Take video - Whether to take video continuously along the trajectory.
 Only used in json export.
 Valid values are yes or no.